 Treating Parkinson’s Disease

 Picamilon stabilized serotonin and dopamine levels in rats with Parkinson’s disease.
-Since Parkinson’s symptoms are caused by deficiencies in these neurotransmitters, picamilon could help control the illness.

 Preventing Inflammation of Nerves

 In a study of diabetic rats, picamilon successfully reduced neuropathy, or nerve inflammation.

 In studies, 50-400 mg/day have proven effective for various conditions.
 Recommended adult dose is initially 50-100mg/day, increasing if needed to a maximum dose of 200mg in the morning and 100mg in the mid-afternoon.

 Picamilon capsules are available, along with picamilon sublingual lozenges.
 Picamilon powder is water soluble, mixing well with most beverages including juices and smoothies.